Tyzar/mantra-compose-paging/readme.md

 Below are the explanations of each constructor parameter of `MtrPageController`

-`state`: initial `MtrPageState` for this controller.
+- `state`: initial `MtrPageState` for this controller.

-`setNextPageFunc`: This function required by controller in order to set current page key to the next page key.
+- `setNextPageFunc`: This function required by controller in order to set current page key to the next page key.
 Each pagination model has its own quirks on how to decide next page key, sometimes we only append it by 1, sometimes we use the offset that obtained by current size of loaded dataset.

-`loadPageFunc`: This function must be provided by result of fetching or loading a page data.
+- `loadPageFunc`: This function must be provided by result of fetching or loading a page data.
 Mostly, you must transform the fetch result type to `PageResult<Error, List<Data>>` type.

 #### Modifying Page State

 To modify page state, `MtrPageController` provides these function.

-`loadPage`  : Suspend function to load page data with current `pageKey`.
+- `loadPage`  : Suspend function to load page data with current `pageKey`.
 This function calls function `loadPageFunc` that provided at controller constructor.

-`refreshPage`: Suspend function to refresh pagination and set `pageKey` to its initial value (`null`).
+- `refreshPage`: Suspend function to refresh pagination and set `pageKey` to its initial value (`null`).
 It will removes all loaded pages and reloads dataset from initial `pageKey`

+- `setEndOfPage`: Set end of paging.
+After this property set, no new paging can be loaded.

 Then all MtrPageState changes will be emitted by `StateFlow`.